 By now, 900 gardens opened for the National Garden Scheme, and Sir Winston Churchill and Vita Sackhill-West were among our famous garden owners.

 The first National Garden Scheme guide was published - detailing 1,079 gardens open for charity.
 The guide cost 1 shilling to buy, had a green cover and included an introduction by its editor, Christopher Hussey.

-After the Second World War, the National Health Service took on the District Nursing Service, but money was still needed to care for retired nurses and invest in training.
-The National Garden Scheme offered to donate funding to the National Trust to restore and preserve important gardens.
-In return, the National Trust opened many of its most prestigious gardens for the National Garden Scheme.
+After the Second World War the National Health Service and local authorities took on the home nursing service, but money was still needed to care for retired nurses and invest in training - and the National Garden Scheme continued to raise money for The Queen's Nursing Institute.

 The National Garden Scheme guide turns yellow - symbolising a mood of national regeneration.
 The colour yellow has continued to be synonymous with the National Garden Scheme right up to the present day.

 The National Garden Scheme becomes independent of The Queen's Nursing Institute to fund a range of nursing and health charities.